f0c1s/f0c1s.github.io/js/event-loop/event-loop-in-js.md

 ### `uv__loop_alive`

-This function is the "diamond: loop alive?" check from the image.
 From the looks of the logic, it should return a boolean, but the signature suggests `int`.

 ```c
 static int uv__loop_alive(const uv_loop_t* loop) {